tytydraco/yessleep/out/Its_been_five_years_since_Ive_seen_my_best_friends_Im_being_forced_to_update_them.md

 He greeted me when I came back from summer camp with the exact words.

-*“Finally!”* Alex had cried, wrapping his arms around me. *“You're home!”*
+*“Finally!”* Alex had cried, wrapping his arms around me. *“You're hOme!”*

 I could hear where his words had been cut and sliced, glued to each other to sound like a coherent fucking sentence.